APACHE

 TCP

-TCP stands for Transmission Control Protocol, and is the primarydata transport protocol on the Internet.
-TCP transmissions are fast,reliable, and full-duplexed.
+TCP stands for Transmission Control Protocol, and is the primary

 TCP/IP